 There are two types of 529 plans: college savings plans and prepaid tuition plans.
 Prepaid tuition plans allow parents to pre-purchase tuition credits at in-state colleges and universities.
 A separate private prepaid tuition plan also exists for parents whose children plan to attend a private institution.
 Money in a college savings plan can generally be used at any accredited college or university.

 For either type of 529 plan, you must use the money to pay for expenses at an eligible educational institution.
-The IRS defines an eligible institution as any college, university, vocational school or other postsecondary school that is eligible to participate in federal student aid programs.
+The IRS defines an eligible institution as any college, university, vocational school or another postsecondary school that is eligible to participate in federal student aid programs.
 You can also use 529 funds to cover costs at foreign institutions that participate in aid programs administered by the U.S. Department of Education.

-Parents can use 529 savings to cover a wide range of college expenses, including tuition and fees, books, supplies and equipment, including computer equipment, Internet access and equipment required by students with special needs.
+Parents can use 529 savings to cover a wide range of college expenses, including tuition and fees, books, supplies, and equipment, including computer equipment, Internet access and equipment required by students with special needs.
 The IRS also allows you to use a 529 plan to cover the cost of room and board for students living on or off-campus.
 For room and board expenses to qualify, the student must be enrolled at least half-time and the total amount cannot exceed the cost of attendance as determined by the school.

 Tax treatment of 529 plans